neurobagel/documentation/docs/maintaining.md

     ```

     If you are not using the `full_stack` profile, replace `full_stack` with the name of the profile you are using.

+!!! info "Use `docker volume ls` to list all volumes on your system"

+    You can use the `docker volume ls` command to list all volumes on your system.
+    This will help you identify the name of the volume that was created for your Neurobagel node.

 Some examples of when you might want to do this: